 The Diagnostic Radiology Residency Program at the Oregon Health & Science University is fully accredited by the Accreditation Council for Graduate Medical Education and meets all of the requirements of the American Board of Radiology.
-This four-year program is designed to offer an educational experience that encompasses all imaging techniques, including all aspects of plain film diagnosis, diagnostic ultrasound, magnetic resonance imaging, nuclear medicine, and interventional radiology.
+This four-year program is designed to offer an educational experience that encompasses all imaging techniques, including all aspects of X-ray, Ultrasound, MRI, CT, Nuclear Medicine, and Interventional Radiology.
 The program is designed to provide balance between supervised case interpretation, didactic lectures, research opportunity, and patient care.

 Residents who complete this program choose careers in both private practice and academic radiology and may further specialize in diagnostic radiology.
 Historically, 75 - 80% of the graduates seek further subspecialization in a fellowship although this percentage is now increasing.
 Residents, although welcome to stay at OHSU for their fellowship, are encouraged to obtain fellowships at other institutions.
 Our residents obtain fellowships at other top-notch programs, most recently at UCSF, Johns Hopkins, Mallinckrodt Institute, University of Colorado, University of Utah, University of Washington, and Stanford.
-Others have remained at OHSU for the fellowship or gone directly into private practice.
-The Department offers fellowships in body imaging, cardiopulmonary imaging, interventional radiology, musculoskeletal radiology, neuroradiology, neurointerventional radiology, nuclear medicine, pediatric radiology, and women's imaging.
+Others have remained at OHSU for fellowship or gone directly into private practice.
+The Department offers fellowships in body imaging, cardiothoracic, musculoskeletal Imaging, neuroradiology, nuclear medicine, pediatric radiology, women's imaging, research and interventional radiology.